Promissory Notes – Definition, Types, Elements, and Points to Remember

 Repayment of Promissory Note

-A promissory note can be issued in varied structures; most of which involve repaying the principal couples with interest.
+A promissory note can be issued in varied structures, most of which involve repaying the principal coupled with interest.
 The interest rate can be variable or fixed and can be calculated annually, monthly, or daily.
-In certain states, the interest rate is capped by the state law.
+In certain states, the interest rate is capped by state law.
 An attorney or certified accountant can advise on the legal or tax implications of the promissory note’s repayment schedule.

 • Instalment Promissory Note

-This is the most common repayment approach wherein the borrower regularly makes payments while the repayment schedule and interest payments can vary.
+This is the most common repayment approach, where the borrower makes regular payments, and the repayment schedule and interest payments can vary.

 • Open-Ended Promissory Note

-Such a note allows an individual to draw on an operating or other loan over time and repay the draw plus interest by a specific date.
+Such a note allows an individual to draw funds from an operating or other loan over time and repay the drawn amount plus interest by a specific date.

 • Simple Promissory Note